den-materials/logic-lab/README.md

 ### Requirements

-Explain the steps involved in the following
+Explain the steps involved in the following on your own.

 <!-- Get devs to fill in high, medium, and low for typing name together -->